 This is why it is so important to read the story in its context.
-If the parable of the Good Samaritan is simply a moralistic lesson about being good to people who are hard to love, we will all fail miserably!
+If the parable of the Good Samaritan is simply a moralistic lesson about being good to people who are hard to love, we will all fail miserably or burn ourselves out trying to measure up!
 Or, like the expert in the law, we will find a way to justify ourselves.
 We will grade ourselves on a curve.
 We will lower the standards so that we can assure ourselves that we have met God's expectations.